toivoh/julia-prettyshow/README.md

 This should output to `io` using `pshow/pprint/pprintln`.

-There is also a newline callback associated with each nested `PrettyIO` context, (see the code) which I've used in [another project](http://github.com/toivoh/julia-kernels) another project to implement pretty printing of tree views:
+For slightly fancier pretty-printing, there is also a newline callback associated with each nested `PrettyIO` context (see the code).
+I've used in [another project](http://github.com/toivoh/julia-kernels) to implement pretty printing of tree views:

     A=CallNode(
      +- .op=SymNode(:+, :call),